Buy your policy 100% online in minutes, whenever and wherever you choose

 Workers’ compensation can help protect your business from expenses related to workplace injuries, but it’s not the only type of protection you need.
-Here are three other types of insurance you may want to consider:
+Here are three other types of Virginia business insurance you may want to consider:

 General liability insurance is typically the first type of insurance business owners buy.
 It can help protect your business if someone accuses you of causing an injury to someone other than an employee or damaging property.
 If you are a contractor or own a cleaning business, you can add tools and equipment insurance to protect your gear.

 Professional liability insurance covers you if a customer accuses you of making a mistake or professional negligence that adversely affects their business.
 This coverage is called errors and omissions insurance in some industries.